ProhibitedTV/BitRiver-Live/docs/quickstart.md

 The script will:

 1. Verify that both Docker and Docker Compose V2 are available.
-2. Generate `.env` with the same defaults baked into `deploy/docker-compose.yml` (including placeholders for the admin email, admin password, and the viewer URL) unless the file already exists.
+2. Generate `.env` with the same defaults baked into `deploy/docker-compose.yml` (including placeholders for the admin email and viewer URL) and rotate the administrator password to a strong random value unless the file already exists.
 3. Launch the containers with `docker compose up -d` using the compose file in `deploy/`.
 Docker automatically builds the API and transcoder images the first time, and the manifest now enables `restart: unless-stopped` for each long-lived service so they come back online after crashes or host reboots.
 4. Wait for Postgres to accept connections.
 The compose bundle now launches a short-lived `postgres-migrations` service that walks the SQL files in `deploy/migrations/`, applies them with `psql`, and exits.
 If a migration fails the service stops and the API never starts, giving you a chance to correct the database state before retrying `docker compose up -d`.
 5. Wait for the API health check to pass, then invoke the `bootstrap-admin` helper to seed the admin account and print the credentials.

-Update the generated `.env` before inviting real users—swap in a valid admin email, choose a strong admin password, rotate the
-`BITRIVER_POSTGRES_USER`/`BITRIVER_POSTGRES_PASSWORD` pair (and update `BITRIVER_LIVE_POSTGRES_DSN` to match), change the Redis credentials (`BITRIVER_REDIS_PASSWORD` and `BITRIVER_LIVE_CHAT_QUEUE_REDIS_PASSWORD`), and point `BITRIVER_TRANSCODER_PUBLIC_BASE_URL` at the HTTP origin your viewers can actually reach instead of the default
+Update the generated `.env` before inviting real users—swap in a valid admin email, capture the printed admin password (the quickstart rotates it automatically on first run), rotate the `BITRIVER_POSTGRES_USER`/`BITRIVER_POSTGRES_PASSWORD` pair (and update `BITRIVER_LIVE_POSTGRES_DSN` to match), change the Redis credentials (`BITRIVER_REDIS_PASSWORD` and `BITRIVER_LIVE_CHAT_QUEUE_REDIS_PASSWORD`), and point `BITRIVER_TRANSCODER_PUBLIC_BASE_URL` at the HTTP origin your viewers can actually reach instead of the default